Dover Water Resources Information

 Dover's Water Supply

 Ensuring ongoing appropriate conservation measures is important to Dover’s long-term sustainability as the Town has limited infrastructure to provide water and wastewater services that residents depend on.
 Nearly seventy percent (70%) of residential dwellings in Dover are served by private wells.
 Almost thirty percent (30%) of the remaining dwellings are served by the Aquarion Water Company.
 The Town of Dover owns a limited amount of water infrastructure, which Aquarion Water Company uses for distribution to serve approximately 70 additional users.
-There is a limited number of properties whose water is supplied by the Towns of Natick or Walpole.
+A limited number of properties receive their water supply from the Towns of Natick or Walpole.

 Dover's Public Water Supplier